TarVK/model-react/README.md

 -   waitFor: A function to turn a predicate involving a data source into a promise that resolves once the predicate becomes true.
 -   isLoading: A function to extract the loading state out of a `IDataRetriever`.
 -   getExceptions: A function to extract the exceptions out of a `IDataRetriever`.
--   createCallbackHook: A function to create a hook that can be used to get an update callback just once.

 And some additional tools:

 -   Loader: A react component that uses a render prop to pass the data hook, and renders alternative elements while your data is loading.
 -   LoaderSwitch: A react component that allows you to pass data of your data hook to render alternative elements while your data is loading.
 -   proxyHook: A function to proxy an existing data hook, and call events on updates.
 Primarily useful for debugging.
--   useActionState: A react hook to easily track the state of arbitrary async function calls, such that a `Loader` or `LoaderSwitch` can be used to show the state.
 -   hookErrorHandler: A module that can be used to change the behavior for when a hook callback errors when triggered.

 ## Examples